 The backbone of our nation’s economy has always been small business.
 Individual small business owners face a variety of challenges growing their business.
-For 40 years Greater State Bank, formerly known as Greater South Texas Bank, has played a major role in helping small business owners meet those challenges head on by taking care of their banking needs.
+For over 40 years Greater State Bank, formerly known as Greater South Texas Bank, has played a major role in helping small business owners meet those challenges head on by taking care of their banking needs.
 The bank has grown from its humble beginnings in the rural dairy town of Falfurrias, home of the Falfurrias Butter Creamery, to now offering a full-range of commercial and consumer banking products and services in three other South Texas communities: Hebbronville, McAllen and now Weslaco.

 During the 1970’s, Charley Hornsby, in partnership with Gus Canales, owned and operated Gus Canales, Inc., an oil field construction company.
 Mr. Hornsby’s background in ranching and as an independent oil and gas operator gave him a well-rounded appreciation of the challenges small business faced in South Texas.
 In 1974, Charley Hornsby became an organizing director of the newly established federal savings bank in Falfurrias.
 Because of his extensive business background, one of his top priorities was to support the local Falfurrias community with banking services that were specific to their needs.
 Hornsby helped build the bank on a strong reputation in the Falfurrias community and it was his son, C.T.
 “Pete” Hornsby that continued the very important legacy as the bank grew and expanded to Hebbronville in 1976.